fryderykhuang/NullGC/README.md

 SomeListRefConsumingMethod(in list);
 SomeListRefConsumingMethod(ref list);

-// value passing should call Borrow() SomeListConsumingMethod(list.Borrow())
+// value passing should call Borrow() unless you're certain the passed one will not be disposed.
+SomeListConsumingMethod(list.Borrow())
 ```

+#### 3. Interop with managed object

+if you have to use managed object(classes) inside a struct, you can use
+`Pinned<T>` to pin the object down so that its address is fixed and can be stored on a non-GC rooted place.

 ### Custom collection types